canonical/vanilla-framework/templates/docs/patterns/accordion.md

 `.p-accordion__panel` visibility is affected by `aria-hidden` and again can be manipulated with JS.

+Each tab `button` element should be wrapped by a heading element, with a `.p-accordion__heading` class, per the [W3C accessibility guidelines on accordions](https://www.w3.org/TR/wai-aria-practices/#wai-aria-roles-states-and-properties).

 <div class="p-notification--information">
   <p class="p-notification__response">
     <span class="p-notification__status">Note:</span>Clicking on the header toggles the display of accordion tabs.
 Accordion tabs should contain navigation or supplementary information, not main page content.